cwarmbrunn/weather-dashboard/README.md

 **Live Site:**

-Head over to view the page live!
+Head over to https://cwarmbrunn.github.io/weather-dashboard/ to view the page live!

 ---